Squigglytom/alx-pre_course/README.md

 My first readme;
-Updated and getting the hang of this scratch that I don't got it
+Updated and getting the hang of this:
+Yay!